aregtech/areg-sdk/examples/06_threads/ReadMe.txt

     CONSOLE APPLICATION : 06_thread Project Overview
 ========================================================================

-This project demonstrates how to create simple and dispatcher threads and how the overrides to use to change the business logic of the thread.
+This project demonstrates how to create threads.
+The application creates a simple dispatcher thread that is able to dispatch events.
+As for events to dispatch, here use a timer, but there can be any event dispatched.
-All threads have an entry point onThreadRuns() that is triggered when thread runs.
-The dispatcher threads in addition can use runDispatcher() or dispatchEvent() to overwrite the event processing logic.